MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 You have probably already noticed how the modules differ in color.
 Each color represents another type of module:

-  * The blue modules are called MLmodules, they process voxel images.
+  * The blue modules are called ML modules, they process voxel images.
-  * Green modules are OpenInventor-modules, they enable visual 3D scene graphs.
+  * Green modules are OpenInventor modules, they enable visual 3D scene graphs.
-  * The brown modules are called Macro modules.
+  * The brown modules are called macro modules.
 Macro modules encapsulate a whole network in a single module.

-To condense our filter into one single module, we will now be creating a Macro module out of it.
+To condense our filter into one single module, we will now be creating a macro module out of it.
 To do that, right-click on the group-title and select *Convert To Local Macro*.
-Name your new Macro module and finish.
-You just created a local Macro module.
-Local Macro modules can only be used in the network they were created in.
+Name your new macro module and finish.
+You just created a local macro module.
+Local macro modules can only be used in the network they were created in.

 ![Convert to Local Macro](/images/tutorials/basicmechanics/BM_21.png "Convert to Local Macro")
 ![Your first Local Macro](/images/tutorials/basicmechanics/BM_22.png "Your first Local Macro")

-Right-click the Macro module and select *Show Internal Network* to inspect and change the internal network.
-You can change the properties of the new Macro module by changing the properties in the internal network.
+Right-click the macro module and select *Show Internal Network* to inspect and change the internal network.
+You can change the properties of the new macro module by changing the properties in the internal network.
 You can, for example, right-click the module `Convolution` and change the kernel.
 These changes will be preserved.

 ![Internal Network of your Local Macro](/images/tutorials/basicmechanics/BM_23.png "Internal Network of your local Macro")